60dimension/IELTS-Vocabularies/Vocabulary03.md

 Ted's words humbled me.

-The harbor was replete with boats
+The harbour was replete with boats.

 The flight will take four hours.